 Nutella Bread is an irresistible, delicious and beautiful looking bread made with a brioche dough, chocolate hazelnut spread, chopped chocolate and hazelnuts.

 Learn to bake soft, delicious homemade Chocolate Hazelnut Babka step-by-step.
 This recipe has been triple tested, reviewed and is loved by all who have tasted it!
 Enjoy!

 There are many variations of Nutella bread all over the internet.
-This version is a Babka which according to the Telegraph is a Eastern European yeast risen cake.
+This version is a Babka.
+An enriched dough bread which is plaited.
 The original version does not include Nutella/Choc Hazelnut spread of course!